July 18, 2016

 - enough water to fill the remainder of the jug (preferably rainwater)

-(Note that the above recipe originally called for ammonia, baking powder and hydrogen peroxide – all of which I’ve eliminated because they sound shady to me.
+(Note that the above recipe originally called for ammonia, baking powder and hydrogen peroxide.
+I’ve eliminated them all because they sound shady to me.
 Ammonia ions are effective as fertilizer, but the household variety is diluted and known as aqueous ammonia, which is toxic and can kill your plants.
 Baking powder and baking soda can mess with the soil’s pH balance, which you don’t want to do in a garden plot where you’ll be reusing the soil the next year.
 As for hydrogen peroxide, there’s a lack of agreement as to what percent is actually safe and whether it should or should not be food grade.)

-Once mixed, sit the jug out in the sun for about an hour and then use it to water the garden right away.
+Once mixed, sit the jug out in the sun for about an hour.
+Then, use it to water the garden right away.
 Repeat once a month.
 I’ve only done this once so far, so the jury is still out on how well it works.
 But I will keep you all posted.
 Fingers crossed for inappropriately large carrots and tomatoes of the Big Red from Turbo variety.